 The tax advantages described here are just a few of the many potential benefits an ESOP can offer you and your employees over the process of the transaction — and well into the company’s future.
 Multiple studies indicate that ESOP companies perform well above medians for sales, productivity, and growth.
 Other demonstrated benefits include improved outcomes for employees of color, lower likelihood of going out of business, overall higher employee compensation, and more.

 But is an ESOP really your best option?
-You can get a deeper understanding, and evaluate whether an ESOP may be the best fit for your organization, when you review our tip sheet, Is an ESOP Right for Your Company?
-Just click the link below to download your free copy.
+You can get a deeper understanding, and evaluate whether an ESOP may be the best fit for your organization, when you review our free quiz, Is an ESOP Right for Your Company?

 *Is a 100% S corporation ESOP company exempt from ALL taxation?